tonylua/QuickFetch/README.md

 # QuickFetch

-> a fetch wrapper like axios, support middlewares
+> a fetch wrapper like axios, support middlewares & abort

 ## 1. How to install
 ```